GTEC-UDC/linuxcnc_testbed/docs/source/doc/02_igus_dryve_d1/06_drive_profile_page.md

 "Drive Profile" configuration page of the brushless motor controller, using the "binary" control mode.
 :::

-In our test setup, we have configured the following parameters for the movement at position 1:
+In our testbed setup, we have configured the following parameters for the movement at position 1:

 - **Mode**: ADR (Analogue Rotation with Direction Definition).
 - **Goal (°)**: This field will be left empty.